MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 |Reserved  |_The one-off payment was accepted by user or was automatically reserved with `auto_reserve` flag and money is reserved for you on his card.
 You can now capture the money._| Right after payment was successfully reserved. |Reserved| Payment successfully reserved. | 0 |
 |Rejected  |_User rejected one-off payment request in MobilePay._ | Right after user rejects one-off payment. |Rejected  |Rejected by user.| 50001 |
 |Expired   |_1.
 One-off payment was neither accepted, nor rejected by user.<br/> 2.
 User didn't any action after automatic reservation failed._| 1 day after you requested one-off payment |Expired|Expired by system.| 50008 |

+#### <a name="oneoffpayments_callbackagreement"></a>Callbacks about OneOff and Agreement

+You will get callbacks about the payment to your callback address.
+Moreover, you will get callbacks about the agreement to either success or failure url, that you have set upon agreement creation.
+However, you will not get callbacks for either, before their status changes.
+So you should expect a callback when the agreement is *accepted* / *rejected* / *expired* and a callback when the OneOff is either accepted/rejected/expired.

 ##### <a name="oneoffpayments_callback-example"></a> One-off callback body example
 ```json